Whether to show word-granularity differences within diff hunks.

 Instead of, or in addition to, using delimiting horizontal lines,

-to emphasize the boundaries, you may which to emphasize the text
+to emphasize the boundaries, you may wish to emphasize the text

 In terminal frames it’s not possible to draw lines as the overlay and underline variants normally do, so there they fall back to calling the face function instead.

 This option controls whether added and removed lines outside the

 hunk-internal region only lose their distinct background color or